snowflakedb/snowpark-checkpoints/README.md

 - job_context - The context for job-related operations.
 - spark_function - The function to be executed with PySpark.
 - check_name - The name of the checkpoint.
-- sample_n - Number of rows to sample from each Snowpark DataFrame.
+- sample_number - Number of rows to sample from each Snowpark DataFrame.
 - sampling_strategy - Strategy for sampling data.
 - check_dtypes - Check data types.
 - check_with_precision - Check with precision.